open-pioneer/trails-core-packages/src/packages/core/README.md

 ### Logger

-The 'Logger' class provides a logger for standardized application wide logging.
+The `Logger` class provides a logger for standardized application wide logging.
-The log level is configured globally in the file `vite.config.js`.
+The log level is configured globally in the file `vite.config.ts`: to change the application's log level, define the `__LOG_LEVEL__` constant to a custom value.

 To create a logger instance, call the `createLogger` method.
 It takes a prefix (string) to prepend to each message.